Training Outcomes Within Your Budget!

 The first CISA Domains of the exam comprises the basics of IT auditing and how to provide the appropriate auditing services.
 These services align with the necessary best practices for controlling and protecting information systems.
 Furthermore, the domain also encompasses developing and implementing a complex IT audit.
 The candidate will be tested to determine whether they can apply these industry standards and work environment regulations.

 They are also expected to be familiar with the IT assurance standards of the ISACA and the rules, techniques, and tools of the audit process.
-Candidates will be introduced to the audit services of the organisation through the process of auditing information systems.
-This IS audit process abides by the ISACA's viewpoint of the audit regulations.
+Candidates will be introduced to the audit services of the organisation through the process of auditing Information Systems.
+This audit process abides by ISACA's viewpoint on audit regulations.
 It also encompasses the motto that helps organisations protect and control their information systems.

 The most important segments of the first domain also contain the risk-based technique of the IS audit.
 It must be ensured that the crucial detail areas need to be audited correctly.
 Additionally, the candidates should know how to organise specific audits to recognise if the information techniques are secure and in control.
 More importantly, they need to be capable of fulfilling the planned objectives of the audit process.